GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2Brine.rst

 | FlashModel | CO2Solubility | :math:`p_{min}` | :math:`p_{max}` | :math:`\Delta p` | :math:`T_{min}` | :math:`T_{max}` | :math:`\Delta T` | Salinity |
 +------------+---------------+-----------------+-----------------+------------------+-----------------+-----------------+------------------+----------+

-Note that the pressures are in Pascal, and the temperatures are in Kelvin.
+Note that the pressures are in Pascal, temperatures are in Kelvin, and the salinity is a molality (moles of NaCl per kg of brine).
 The temperature must be between 283.15 and 623.15 Kelvin.
 The table is populated using the model of Duan and Sun (2003).
 Specifically, we solve the following nonlinear CO2 equation of state (equation (A1) in Duan and Sun, 2003) for each pair :math:`(p,T)` to obtain the reduced volume, :math:`V_r`.